aroamero/100DaysOfCloud/Journey/001/Readme.md

 ## Next Steps

-Next, I'd like to explore AWS further and find a small project that will help prepare me for the Certified Cloud Practicioner Exam.
+Next, I'd like to explore AWS further and find a small project that will help prepare me for the Certified Cloud Practitioner Exam.
 ## Social Proof

 ![Screenshot](https://s3.us-west-2.amazonaws.com/santiamdigital.com/100DaysOfCloud/LinkedIn-day-1.png)